List of The Sopranos characters: Vito Spatafore

-In 2001, in the season 3 finale episode "Army of One", after Jackie Aprile Jr. had gone into hiding because he and his friends robbed Ralph Cifaretto's card game to gain notoriety, Tony and Ralph agree that Aprile Jr. be killed.
+In 2001, in the Season 3 finale episode "Army of One", after Jackie Aprile Jr. had gone into hiding because he and his friends robbed Ralph Cifaretto's card game to gain notoriety, Tony and Ralph agree that Aprile Jr. must be killed.
 Vito performs his first on-screen murder by shooting Jackie Jr. in the back of the head.
-In 2002, in the season 4 episode "Whoever Did This", Tony kills Cifaretto after he figures that Ralph was responsible for the death of their prized racehorse Pie-O-My for insurance money.
+In 2002, in the Season 4 episode "Whoever Did This", Tony kills Cifaretto after he figures that Ralph was responsible for the death of their prized racehorse Pie-O-My for insurance money.
 Vito is subsequently promoted to capo of the Aprile Crew, as he was second-in-command.
-In 2004, in the season 5 episode "Unidentified Black Males", Vito was caught in the car of a security guard giving him oral sex early one morning at the Esplanade construction site by Meadow's boyfriend, Finn DeTrolio.
+In 2004, in the Season 5 episode "Unidentified Black Males", Vito was caught in the car of a security guard giving him oral sex early one morning at the Esplanade construction site by Meadow's boyfriend, Finn DeTrolio.
 Vito intimidates Finn into silence.

-By the season 6 premiere "Members Only" in 2006, Vito has lost over 160 pounds to appear in a weight-loss commercial.
+By the Season 6 premiere "Members Only" in 2006, Vito has lost over 160 pounds to appear in a weight-loss commercial.
 In the episode "Mr. & Mrs. John Sacrimoni Request", during the wedding of Johnny Sack's daughter, Allegra, Vito claimed he was not feeling well, and he and his family left the wedding.
 Back at home, Vito informed his wife he had to "make some collections."
 Later, that night, while making a collection at a gay bar, two Lupertazzi family associates saw Vito in leather chaps dancing and kissing a man.

 Vito attempted to play it off as a joke, but the two men were not convinced.
 Petrified of the consequences if his homosexuality were made public, Vito went into hiding.
-He stayed at a bed-and-breakfast in the fictional town of Dartford, New Hampshire, and tried to pursue a new life away from the Mafia.
+He fled to a bed-and-breakfast in New Hampshire, and tried to pursue a new life away from the Mafia.
 Under the alias "Vincent," he claimed to be writing a book.
 He contacted his family only once during a brief phone call.
 Discussing Vito with Carlo Gervasi, Tony says that Vito is a top earner for the family, and debates letting him come back to the family.